 As you get older, gradually shift your investments from stocks to bonds — Yes.
 This is how we manage your money for you.
 In fact, we shift your investments more into bonds automatically for each of your goals (the closer you get to your goal date), not just for retirement.
 And not to brag, but we have a patent pending on it!

-Try to keep your fees (like your milk) under 1% — Ellevest fees are half that, at 0.5%.
+Try to keep your fees (like your milk) under 1% — our fees are 0.25% for Ellevest Digital and .50% for Premium.
 (Though, if we’re talking coffee, we go whole or go home.)

 Want to know more about what to look for in a digital advisor?
 We’ve got your checklist right here.